Duplapex

 Duplapex is an extinct genus of bivalved arthropod known from the Cambrian Stage 3 aged Qingjiang biota of Hubei, China, with a single species.
 D. anima.
 It is thought to be a close relative of Tuzoia, but unlike it, the reticulated (net patterned) bivalved carapace was interpreted to have opened at a wide angle.
 The carapace had a pair of spines projecting posteriorly.
 In its original description, it was suggested to have eyes on annulated stalks, but later research suggested that these may have been preservational artifacts instead.

+The general morphology of Duplapex differs from Tuzoia by its layered valves, unique ventral notches and doublure spines.
+These justified the erection of a new genus.